emerywebster/emerywebster.github.io/work/foxden.md

 layout: portfolio-item
 title: Foxden
 permalink: work/foxden
-intro: Foxden is a simple, easy-to-use video collaboration product with desktop, mobile, and "in-room" experiences.
+intro: Foxden is a simple, easy-to-use meeting platform that began as an innovation project at ReadyTalk.
+After gaining attention (and investment) from ReadyTalk leadership - a startup-like team quickly researched, built, and released a solution to market.
+quote: I joined the team shortly after the launch of the initial MVP, and I'm extremely proud of the team and our results.
+We built a great product -  acquired, retained, and delighted new customers - and exceeded our revenue goals for 2016.
+I encourage you to take a closer look and consider it as your organization's meeting platform of choice.
 ---
-When I first joined ReadyTalk, I worked alongside Senior UX Designer, [Nam Nguyen](http://nam-ux.com), to ideate, test, and execute product design for [Foxden](http://foxden.io).
+When I first joined ReadyTalk, I worked alongside lead designer [Nam Nguyen](http://nam-ux.com) to build, test, and release new features for [Foxden](http://foxden.io) - all with the goal of acquiring and retaining new customers.

-After ~6 months with the company, I moved into a lead design role for a new Foxden experience: PSTN functionality (which is a quick way of saying "send or receive a phone call").
+My initial contributions to the project included:

+- Mobile & Desktop
+    - Screenshare
+    - Browser permissions (mic + webcam access)
+    - Recordings
+    - Intelligent meeting summaries
+    - Invite participants
+- In-room (aka 'Foxden Connect')
+    - Connectivity via laptop
+    - Connectivity via mobile
+    - Maintenance mode

+_Please [contact me](/contact) for specific examples of work.
+Thanks!_

 ---

-This story is in-progress and coming soon.
-For now, feel free to try this [working prototype](http://ux.emerywebster.com/foxden/ios/frame.html) (all features are now live in the [mobile app](https://itunes.apple.com/us/app/foxden/id1012044761?mt=8)):
+After ~6 months with ReadyTalk, I moved into a lead design role to introduce dial-in/dial-out experiences to Foxden.
+The process for building any new feature looked something like this:

+1. Research
+2. Ideate
+3. Prototype
+4. Test
+5. Launch - Monitor - Repeat

+_The rest of this story is still in-progress.
+In the meantime, please take a moment to review the below prototype of the mobile app experience._

 <a href="http://ux.emerywebster.com/foxden/ios/frame.html" target="_blank"><img src="https://cloud.githubusercontent.com/assets/178044/24775315/83c31a1c-1ad9-11e7-9af5-126259155120.png" alt="foxden mobile prototype" /></a>

-Other noteworthy features and initiatives:

-- [Product] Onboarding & browser permission experience (shipped)
-- [Product] Screensharing experience (shipped)
-- [Product] Worked with R&D Engineers to research and test solutions for an 'Intelligent Recording' experience
-- [Marketing & Sales] In-room setup print collateral

 ---